Fabian5150/Milestones/README.md

 But hey, after all I learned a lot and I like it, even though it's a bit ugly here and there.

 There are a lot of features I would've liked to implemented like user authetication or creating a custom backend with nodejs.
-Probably not going to add those, as fixing the Apps' sometimes really horribly structures would be a lot of tedious work, but I'm look forward to implemend those and other ideas in future projects.
+Probably not going to add those, as fixing the Apps' sometimes really horribly structures would be a lot of tedious work, but I'm looking forward to implemend those and other ideas in future projects.